stephenbeckr/time-series-class/syllabus.md

 - Wed 4-5:30 PM
 - Thu 3-4:30 PM

-The TA Kesler O'Connor also has office hours, TBD
+The TA Kesler O'Connor also has office hours

+In weeks when homework is due, Kesler's office hours are:

+- Mon 1-2 PM
+- Tue 1-2:30 PM
+- Wed 1-2:30 PM
+- Thu 1-2 PM

+In weeks when **no** homework is due, Kesler's office hours are:

+- Tue 1-2 PM
+- Wed 1-2 PM
+- Thu 1-2 PM

 ### Estimated Workload
 This is intended to have a solid workload.
 This is a three credit course (the standard kind of course).